PwrFr/room-reservation-IT/README.md

 # room-reservation-IT

 ## Demo
-Use this email to Demo project
+Use this email to Demo project on : https://statuesque-queijadas-fa6f75.netlify.app/
 ```
 Student :
 gmail: student.it00@gmail.com